kristofhracza/hacking-procedure/Known_vulnerabilities/web.md

 `http://site.com?module=/etc/passwd`

 ### Code execution via url and file render
-If the url parameter allows for code to be executed, one might be able to get local resources.
+If the url parameter allows for code to be executed, one might be able to get access to local resources.

 ```
 php://filter/convert.base64-encode/resource=<FILE>